 - Students are expected to maintain a cumulative and semester grade point average of 1.7 for freshmen and 2.0 for all other students.
 Students who fall below this standard are placed on academic probation.

 - Students must complete successfully 75% of attempted credits per semester.
 Grades or recorded symbols of F, WF, WP, and I are not considered as successfully completing a course.

 Students who do not meet the College’s standards for satisfactory academic progress for two consecutive semesters are subject to academic suspension for not less than one year.
-Students who have been academically suspended may appeal their suspension through the Office of the Associate Vice President for Academic Affairs.
+Students who have been academically suspended may appeal their suspension through the Executive Director, Academic Administration.
 After a year of suspension, the student may apply for re-admittance to the College.

 Students on academic probation are not eligible to compete in varsity athletics or run for Student Government Association office.
 They may be prohibited from participating in extra- and co-curricular activities (e.g., WERS, EIV, theatre productions and forensics) by the chair of the academic department in which they are majoring, and from serving in student affairs leadership positions (e.g., resident assistants, orientation leaders, etc.) by the Dean of Students.

 If, after a thorough review of a student’s academic record, the Academic Probation and Suspension Board determines that a student’s academic success at Emerson College is not feasible, that student will be dismissed.
 A second suspension results in automatic dismissal.
 An undergraduate who is dismissed may not be granted re-admittance to Emerson College.